flashwing-04/showtime-website-project-archive/content/ws20/master/m3-deep-3d-pathfinding/tech-stack.md

 <div class="nomargin">
 {{<image src="editors.png">}}
 </div>
-For pyhton programming we chose to work with <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> and it's <a href="https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter" target="_blank">Jupyter Notebook</a> support.
+For pyhton programming, we chose to work with <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a> and it's <a href="https://marketplace.visualstudio.com/items?itemName=ms-toolsai.jupyter" target="_blank">Jupyter Notebook</a> support.
-When working on our Unity projects we went with the suggested editor <a href="https://visualstudio.microsoft.com/" target="_blank">Visual Studio</a>.
+When working on our Unity projects, we went with the suggested editor <a href="https://visualstudio.microsoft.com/" target="_blank">Visual Studio</a>.
 {{</section>}}
 <i><small>The logos were sourced from official style guides and press kits</small></i>